-The ten principles of Plan S6 establish a series of requirements that must be met by researchers who receive funds from cOALition S signatory agencies and that directly affect journals, repositories and even the form of evaluation of scientific activity.
-The publication of the Plan S implementation guide7 has led to multiple reactions – both for and against – from universities, researchers, publishers, and so on.
+The ten principles of Plan S establish a series of requirements that must be met by researchers who receive funds from cOALition S signatory agencies and that directly affect journals, repositories and even the form of evaluation of scientific activity.
+The publication of the Plan S implementation guide has led to multiple reactions – both for and against – from universities, researchers, publishers, and so on.

 There is no doubt that Plan S will have a great impact in Spain, generating a series of challenges and opportunities that must be studied from varying viewpoints.
 However, in order to understand the exact scope, it is necessary to analyze the Spanish context; specifically, the legislative framework, policies and mandates in favour of OA, as well as the relationship between scientific output in Spain and OA.

 The first major mandate was from the European Commission, which launched an OA pilot experience with the Seventh Framework Programme (FP7), extending to all research projects funded by Horizon 2020.
-These mandates clearly indicate to researchers that they must deposit the publications in repositories that OpenAIRE12 collects, as well as the metadata13 for the validation of the compliance with the mandate and its link to CORDIS.
+These mandates clearly indicate to researchers that they must deposit the publications in repositories that OpenAIRE collects, as well as the metadata for the validation of the compliance with the mandate and its link to CORDIS.

-In Spain, four or five funding agencies are to be found depending on whether we consult Sherpa Juliet15 or MELIBEA,16 which, together with the OA policies of the universities (24 listed in RECOLECTA), create an ecosystem that promotes and encourages open access.
+In Spain, four or five funding agencies are to be found depending on whether we consult Sherpa Juliet or MELIBEA, which, together with the OA policies of the universities (24 listed in RECOLECTA), create an ecosystem that promotes and encourages open access.

 Some institutions have been making efforts advocating for OA: